citrus/magick_title/README.md

 * Write tests
 * Write documentation
-* Auto ActiveRecord integration (this will be a seperate HasImageTitle gem)
+* Auto ActiveRecord integration (this will be a seperate HasImage gem)
 * Clean up and publish demo app